Amaza Lee Meredith: Early life and family

 Meredith was born in Lynchburg, Virginia as a daughter of Samuel Peter Meredith and Emma Pink Kenney.
 She had three siblings, two sisters and a brother.
 Meredith maintained a lifelong good relationship with her older sister Maude.
-Samuel, Amaza's father, was a carpenter, and Emma, her mother, was a seamstress. her father was white and her mother was black, her parents where prohibited by anti-miscegenation laws from marrying in Virginia.
+Samuel, Amaza's father, was a carpenter, and Emma, her mother, was a seamstress.
+Her father was white and her mother was black.
+Her parents were prohibited by anti-miscegenation laws from marrying in Virginia.
 In Amaza Lee Meredith's birth certificate, she is only identified as Emma Kenney's daughter.
 The name of the father is left out.
 Nevertheless, Samuel Meredith cared about his family and built them a house in which he moved in as well some years later.
 He also supported them financially.
 Eventually, her parents travelled to Washington, D.C. in racially separated railroad-cars to get married and finally moved in together afterwards.
 Not long after that, her father began to lose business as a result of the controversial marriage and was soon in debt.
 He committed suicide in 1915.

-Despite the difficult family-life in an interracial family, both parents had great influence on Meredith.
-Her father, a carpenter, taught her how to draw blueprints and built models.
+Despite the difficulties of being an interracial family in the era of segregation, both parents had a great influence on Meredith.
+Her carpenter father taught her how to draw blueprints and built models.
 He instilled in her the wish to become an architect.
 Her mother, who worked as a seamstress before having her children, believed education was the key against racist public opinion.
 Amaza's mother was relatively highly educated herself.
 She was a convincing, engaged woman and she built a local network of support at Lynchburg's Eight Street Baptist church, which was a center for female political and social activities.
 She supported her children's education by sending them to college.
 It was there when Amaza Lee Meredith met her future companion, Dr. Edna Meade Colson, with whom she held correspondence during her entire vocational education and later moved in with in their shared home "Azurest South".
 Although it is not quite clear (and not very likely given the time they lived in) whether they lived as an openly homosexual couple, it is safe to say their relationship was committed and loving.
 Both Meredith and Colson were honorary members of the Gillfield Baptist Church.
 They lived together until Meredith died in 1984 and are buried alongside each other in Petersburg, Virginia, at Eastview Cemetery.
-All in all, Amaza Lee Meredith maintained a modern, self-sufficient lifestyle despite the social barriers that she had to overcome.